veiraz/NineSevenThree/README.md

-This is a personal fork of the original [NineSevenThree](https://github.com/resir014/NineSevenThree) maintained by me, released under the same license.
-Refer to it for general build instruction.
+This is a personal fork of the original [NineSevenThree](https://github.com/resir014/NineSevenThree) maintained by me, released under the same license. <s>Refer to it for general build instruction.</s>

+Build system has been changed to gulp, to compile (This assumes you have a working node.js intallation):

+    npm i -g gulp
+    # On the root of the directory
+    npm i
+    gulp

 ## What has been changed: